 There is no single product or solution that dominates proptech.
 You may see references to real estate technology in the news in many forms.
 As for example, the majority of real estate agencies are planning to invest in the fields as:

-So here we are going to take a look at some of the many residential and commercial real estate technology trends that are currently in use or being developed.
+So here we are going to take a look at some of the top tech realty trends that are currently in use or being developed.
 We will see how technology is changing real estate and the way people go about buying, renting, selling, and owning a home, apartment, or commercial workspace.